mozilla-mobile/shared-docs/android/android_components.md

 4. Navigate to the downloaded directory "android-components" and click "Open".
 5. Keep all of the default options in the import wizard.

-The project should be built after you open it.
-You cdan check its status in the Build Tool Window.
+The project should start getting built once you open it.
+You can check its status in the Build Tool Window.

 See also https://github.com/mozilla-mobile/android-components.